sarbjot-14/Connect-Four-With-AI/README.md

 ## What is the overall goal of the project (i.e. what does it do, or what problem is it solving)?

 The goal is to create Connect Four (https://en.wikipedia.org/wiki/Connect_Four) game where you can play against the computer.
 You can choose between a "impossible" mode, which is still beatable or you can choose to play against "automatic" mode.
 The automatic mode changes difficulty to suit your playing style.
-It will play harder if you lose, and play easier if you are winning too much.
+It will play harder if you win, and play easier if you are losing too much.
 This is so that the player can stay engaged and become a better player.

 ## Which languages did you use, and what parts of the system are implemented in each?